siderolabs/talos/website/content/v1.2/reference/configuration.md

 {{< highlight yaml >}}
-# The interfaces that make up the bond.
+# The interfaces that make up the bridge.
 interfaces:
     - eth0
     - eth1